MicrosoftDocs/entra-docs/docs/external-id/customers/includes/configure-user-flow/create-native-authentication-sign-in-sign-out-user-flow-password.md

 1. On the **Create** page:

    1. Enter a **Name** for the user flow, such as *SignInSignUpSample*.
    1. In the **Identity providers** list, select **Email Accounts**.
-This identity provider allows users to sign-in or sign-up using their email address.
+This identity provider allows users to sign-in or sign-up using their email address and password.
    1. Under **Email accounts**, you can select one of the two options.
 For this tutorial, select **Email with password**.

       - **Email with password**: Allows new users to sign up and sign in using an email address as the sign-in name and a password as their first factor credential.